 We propose a systematic framework to elicit the parametric memory of LLMs and construct the corresponding counter-memory.
 We design a series of checks, such as entailment from parametric memory to the answer, to ensure that the elicited parametric memory is indeed the LLM's internal belief.
 For the counter-memory, instead of heuristically \textit{editing} the parametric memory, we instruct an LLM to directly \textit{generate} a coherent passage that factually conflicts with the parametric memory.
-After obtaining a large pool of parametric memory and counter-memory pairs, we then comprehensively examine LLMs' behavior in different knowledge conflict scenarios, including 1) when only counter-memory is present as external evidence, 2) when both parametric memory and counter-memory are present, and 3) when irrelevant or fragmented evidence is present.
+After obtaining a large pool of parametric memory and counter-memory pairs, we then examine LLMs' behavior in different knowledge conflict scenarios, including 1) when only counter-memory is present as external evidence and 2) when both parametric memory and counter-memory are present.

 Our investigation leads to a series of interesting new findings.
 We highlight the following: \begin{compactitem} \item \textit{LLMs are highly receptive to external evidence} if that is the only evidence, even when it conflicts with their parametric memory.
-This contradicts the prior wisdom~\cite{longpre2021entity}, and we attribute this to the more coherent and convincing counter-memory constructed through our framework.
-On the other hand, this also suggests that \textit{LLMs may be gullible and deceivable by disinformation} from, e.g., malicious (third-party) tools.
+This contradicts the prior wisdom~\citep{longpre2021entity}, and we attribute this to the more coherent and convincing counter-memory constructed through our framework.
+On the other hand, this also suggests that \textit{LLMs may be easily deceived} by, e.g., disinformation from malicious (third-party) tools.

-\item However, when \textit{both} supportive and contradictory evidence to their parametric memory are present, LLMs show a strong \textit{confirmation bias} and tend to cling to their parametric memory.
-This reveals a potential challenge for LLMs to unbiasedly orchestrate multiple pieces of conflicting evidence, a common scenario faced by generative search engines. \end{compactitem}
+\item However, with \textit{both} supportive and contradictory evidence to their parametric memory, LLMs show a strong \textit{confirmation bias}~\citep{nickerson1998confirmation} and tend to cling to their parametric memory.
+This reveals a potential challenge for LLMs to unbiasedly orchestrate multiple pieces of conflicting evidence, a common situation encountered by generative search engines. \end{compactitem}